 David McNamee: Background, career highlights, quotes

-He's the most successful British male triathlete at the Ironman World Champs… yes, it's Scotland's David McNamee.
-Here's everything you need to know about one of the fastest long-distance athletes in history
+He's the most successful British male triathlete at the Ironman World Champs… yes, it's David McNamee.
+Here's everything you need to know about Scotland's finest…

-David McNamee is the only British man to make the podium at Kona.
-And he done so twice, nearly breaking the eight-hour barrier second time around.
+David McNamee is, so far, the only British man to make the podium at Kona.
+And he did so twice.
 Let’s meet Scotland’s finest…

 Who is David McNamee?